-Pianos have been at the center of Brian's life for years.
-When not tuning or rebuilding, Brian is likely studying, researching, or experimenting to find a better way to accomplish an improved result.
-When not working, he is sitting down at his 1927 Steinway 'M' grand, plunking out Ragtime, Harlem Stride, or original interpretations of the classic American songbook.
-"Like all successful tuner-technicians, I have a deep love for the instrument," Brian says.
-"I realize I'm fortunate to make a living in an interesting and challenging field.
+Our shop is a musical haven and we have the utmost respect for all genres of music.
+A visit to our showroom will often find professional musicians playing pianos and guitars, or talented amateurs and students stopping in to try a rebuilt Steinway grand piano or smaller refurbished upright.
+We have filmed and recorded many local musicians, producing several small videos of their work called Big Wrench Sessions, and our work on vintage electric pianos is showcased in our live Acoustic Electric Series.
+Back in the shop, we are constantly studying, researching, or experimenting to find a better way to accomplish an improved result.
+Our goal is best summed up in Brian's quote: "Like all successful tuner-technicians, I have a deep love for the instrument.
+I realize I'm fortunate to make a living in an interesting and challenging field and don't want to take it for granted.
 I enjoy all aspects of this trade.
 A unique satisfaction derives from basic tasks, like a crisp tuning or small repair, to larger endeavors such as the giving of new life to a once ailing piano.
 I strive to remain rooted to the circular process of playing an instrument, improving upon it, learning from the experience, and restarting the cycle."